 Will Waldron travels the country handling catastrophic injury claims of complexity and high value and has a particular expertise in brain, spine and amputee cases.
 With a comprehensive mastery of his practice areas, Will is calm and measured and considered extremely “client friendly”.
 He is a first-class advocate.
 He is highly knowledgeable in all things aviation and is well qualified to handle claims involving injury following aircraft accidents.
 Before taking Silk, he spent over a decade as Junior Counsel in catastrophic injury claims, gaining vast experience, which he has been able to deploy to great effect as Leading Counsel.

-Will is a Bencher of Gray’s Inn, Chair of Northern Circuit Advocacy Training, was Deputy Chair of the internationally renowned Advocacy Training Council, and in 2016 he was appointed as Deputy Governor of its successor, the prestigious Inns of Court College of Advocacy.
+Will is a Bencher of Gray’s Inn, was Chair of Northern Circuit Advocacy Training (2010 – 2020), was Deputy Chair of the internationally renowned Advocacy Training Council, and in 2016 he was appointed as Deputy Governor of its successor, the prestigious Inns of Court College of Advocacy.
 He has over 20 years’ experience of teaching advocacy skills to young barristers and is an assessor of advocacy trainers.

 A nationally recognised speaker on all aspects of catastrophic injury claims and a regular contributor to legal journals, he is a Recorder of the Crown and County Courts, a Judge of the Mental Health Tribunal Restricted Panel and a qualified Mediator.